cloudflare/cloudflare-docs/content/api-shield/index.md

 ## Features

-Cloudflare offers the following features to help learn about and secure your APIs: <DirectoryListing path="/products"/>
+Cloudflare offers the following features to help learn about and secure your APIs: {{<directory-listing>}}

 For additional details, see our [blog post](https://blog.cloudflare.com/api-abuse-detection/).